Digital Agency Marketing: What It Actually Includes (And What to Expect)

 - On-page SEO: Keyword-optimized content, meta titles, headers, and internal linking

 Most small business owners should expect 6–12 months before organic SEO produces significant results.
 Any agency that promises first-page rankings in 30 days is telling you what you want to hear, not what is true.
+For businesses targeting customers in a specific city or region, a local business marketing agency that specializes in local SEO often narrows this timeline — the targeting is tighter and the competitive landscape is more manageable than national search.

 Paid Advertising (PPC and Social Ads)